How Crypto Loans Work

 Crypto loans, or crypto-backed loans, are secured loans that use digital assets as collateral.
 They offer smart ways to cash in on the value of your crypto holdings without selling them.

-They started gaining popularity in early 2020, when the entire financial world suffered a massive meltdown due to the COVID-19 pandemic.
+Early in 2020, when the COVID-19 pandemic caused the entire financial world to crash, they started to become more popular.
 Many sold their crypto holdings, while those who held on to their crypto assets needed to find a way to make these assets work for them.

-Crypto loans easily fill that need.
-They rewarded crypto enthusiasts for HODLing (holding on).
+Cryptocurrency loans easily fill that need.
+They rewarded crypto enthusiasts for "HODLing."
 They also provided a way to get quick cash to settle urgent personal expenses without letting go of prized crypto assets.

 Now that we have a definition, let's discuss how some crypto loan mechanisms work.